-- 1. ABUSE OF A STAFF MEMBER: Backtalk, name calling, disrespect, physical harm or other forms of abuse or harassment, on or off school property will not be tolerated....whether written, oral, or electronic in nature. - Cell Phones are prohibited in the classroom.
-Students are never allowed to make a cell phone call during the school day.
-If a student wants to call home they will have to come to the office.
-Students will be assigned a detention, night school, or ISS if they contact a family member to pick them up without checking in with office staff or the school nurse (this includes illness).

-Cell phones and other electronic devices (including but not limited to earbuds/headphones): Improper use and/or distribution of video and photography of staff or student or other illegal actions is strictly prohibited: Policy violations may result in disciplinary action which may include, but is not limited to: detention/Friday Night School/In-School suspension, and Out of School Suspension possibly pending expulsion in extreme cases.
+- 1. ABUSE OF A STAFF MEMBER: Backtalk, name calling, disrespect, physical harm or other forms of abuse or harassment toward any staff member will not be tolerated....whether written, oral, or electronic in nature.. - 2.
+ELECTRONIC DEVICES: - Use of personal Cell Phones and other electronic devices is strictly prohibited in the educational environment.
+We recommend keeping personal electronic devices in the student's locker.
+If the student brings a personal electronic device into the educational environment, they will be required to keep it in the designated storage location.
+The educational environment is defined as any location or activity in which there is learning/instruction occurring including, but not limited to, all classrooms, library, P.E. class, counselor's office, the main office, etc. The only electronic device permitted to be used in the educational environment is the school chromebook that is issued to each student.
+Students are prohibited from making a cell phone call during the school day.
+If a student wants to call home they will have to come to the office and seek permission from the administration.
+Students will be assigned a detention, night school, or ISS if they contact a family member to pick them up without checking in with office staff or the school nurse (including illness).
+If a student violates this policy, the electronic device may be confiscated and the parent/guardian will have to pick up the device from the main office.
+Continued violations of this policy may result in the student being prohibited from having electronic devices in the building.
+Students will be required to keep electronic devices in their vehicle or turn them in to the front office at the start of the day. - Cell phones and other electronic devices (including but not limited to earbuds/headphones, smart watches): Improper use and/or distribution of video and photography of staff or student or other illegal actions is strictly prohibited: Policy violations may result in disciplinary action which may include, but is not limited to: detention/Friday Night School/In-School suspension, and Out of School Suspension possibly pending expulsion in extreme cases.
 Upon a third violation a student will not be allowed to have such electronic devices in the building except for educational purposes.
-Students will have to keep such electronic devices in their vehicles or turn them into the office at the start of the day and get them back at the end of the day.
-Any student who refuses to relinquish an electronic device including cell phones when asked by a staff member will be suspended from school due to insubordination and disrupting the educational process.
+Students will have to keep such electronic devices in their vehicles or turn them into the office at the start of the day and get them back at the end of the day. - Any instance of a student who refuses to relinquish an electronic device including cell phones when asked by a staff member will be considered insubordination and will be suspended from school and disrupting the educational process. - Accessibility exceptions may be granted to students with certain required accommodations outlined in an Individualized Education Plan or 504 Plan. - 3.
+DAMAGE TO SCHOOL PROPERTY: Any student who willfully destroys school property is in violation of this provision.
+Liability for damages resulting from a child's acts to a maximum of \$5,000. - 4.
+DRUGS/ALCOHOL/Look Alike Drugs: Possession, use, distribution, or consumption on the property or at any school function is not permitted. - 5.
+FIGHTING/ATTEMPTING TO CAUSE INJURY/INTIMIDATION: Physical and verbal assaults and conflicts have no business in a school environment and disrupt the learning atmosphere.